MirYeasirAbrar/learning-computer-science/README.md

-# learning-computer-science
- This is my all documentation while studying Computer Science and Engineering at Dhaka International University.
-I'm providing all my resources and study material here.
-This includes - Lab Report, Lecture Note, Codes and Projects.

 # My Computer Science Degree

 This repository contains all the course documents and study materials for my Computer Science degree.
-Each semester is organized into its own folder, and within each semester, each course has its own folder with subfolders for lecture notes, assignments, and exams.
+Each semester is organized into its own folder, and within each semester, each course has its own folder with subfolders for Lecture Notes, Assignments, Exams, Codes and Projects.

 ## Structure